ar-gospooky/LensStudio-DirectionalSSS/README.md

 # LensStudio-LightBoost
 A subgraph for Lens Studio's Material Editor.
-Makes lights look more vibrant by increasing the shadow/light contrast on the mesh.
+Makes vegetation look more realistic, as the directional lights in the scene are now used to drive a Sub-Surface Scattering effect inside the mesh.
-Shadow Receiving needs to be enabled the mesh.
+Also supports Shadow Receiving, when enabled on the mesh.

 As seen in [this tweet](https://twitter.com/gospookyhq/status/1511813331920859142?s=20&t=fXJ_9HSC6Q1gZGa7gCyL7g)!